rafaelma/pgbackman/docs/manual.rst

 * Central database with metadata information.
 * PgBackMan shell for interaction with the system.
-* Management of multiple backup servers
+* Management of multiple backup servers.
-* Management of multiple PostgreSQL servers
+* Management of multiple PostgreSQL servers.
-* Management of thousands of backups dumps through a catalogue
+* Management of thousands of backups dumps through a catalogue.
+* Full backup of role information for a database.
+* Full backup of database configuration for a database.
-* Manual and scheduled backups
+* Manual and scheduled backups.
 * Management of retention policies for backups dumps.
 * Fully detailed backup reports.
 * Multiple predefined database backup types, CLUSTER, FULL, SCHEMA, DATA.
-* Full backup of role information for a database.
-* Full backup of database configuration for a database.
 * Automatic definitions of backups for all databases running in a PgSQL node.
+* Automatic definitions of backups for all databases without definitions running in a PgSQL node.
 * Automatic deletion after a quarantine period of backup definitions and associated files for databases than have been deleted in a PgSQL node.
-* Automatic restore procedures
+* Automatic restore procedures.
+* Possibility of pausing / resuming replication on slaves/standby nodes when taking large backups.
 * Autonomous pgbackman_dump program that functions even if the central database with metadata is not available.
 * Handling of error situations.
-* Written in Python and PL/PgSQL
+* Written in Python and PL/PgSQL.
-* Distributed under the GNU General Public License 3
+* Distributed under the GNU General Public License 3.

 Architecture and components